Kizzmekia Corbett-Helaire: Patents

+Laboratory and ongoing research

+In June 2021, Corbett-Helaire joined Harvard T.H.
+Chan School of Public Health as an assistant professor in the Department of Immunology and Infectious Diseases, holding the Melvin J. and Geraldine L. Glimcher endowed chair and the Shutzer Assistant Professorship at the Harvard Radcliffe Institute.
+She is also an Associate Member of the Ragon Institute.
+In 2023, she was selected as a Howard Hughes Medical Institute Freeman Hrabowski Scholar, an award recognizing outstanding early-career scientists from underrepresented backgrounds.

+The Corbett Lab at Harvard focuses on pandemic preparedness through understanding how the immune system responds to coronavirus spike proteins.
+According to the HHMI, a central question driving the lab is how B cell and antibody responses can be directed toward epitopes shared across multiple coronavirus strains—cross-reactive responses that would form the basis of a universal coronavirus vaccine.The lab is also working to map the antigenic landscape of endemic coronaviruses—the strains that circulate continuously and cause common cold-like illness—which may inform broader protective immunity strategies.

 Public statements related to COVID-19

-Corbettt-Helaire called for the public to be cautious and respectful of one another during the COVID-19 pandemic, explaining that regular hand washing and sneezing into one's elbow can help to minimize the spread of the virus.
+Corbett-Helaire called for the public to be cautious and respectful of one another during the COVID-19 pandemic, explaining that regular hand washing and sneezing into one's elbow can help to minimize the spread of the virus.
 She has also emphasized that we should not stigmatize people who may be from areas where the virus started.

-Corbettt-Helaire has worked to rebuild trust with vaccine-hesitant populations such as the Black community.
+Corbett-Helaire has worked to rebuild trust with vaccine-hesitant populations such as the Black community.
 For example, she presented education about the COVID-19 vaccine development to Black Health Matters in October 2020.
 Her race has been a focus of government outreach; after a study released by the NAACP and others revealed that only 14% of black Americans believe a COVID-19 vaccine will be safe, NIAID Director Fauci was explicit: "the first thing you might want to say to my African American brothers and sisters is that the vaccine that you're going to be taking was developed by an African American woman."